turpaultn/DESED/README.md

 Zenodo datasets: [DESED_synthetic][desed-synthetic], [DESED_public_eval][desed-public-eval]

+Papers:
+* [Turpault et al.][paper-description] Description of DESED dataset + official results of DCASE 2019 task 4.
+* [Serizel et al.][paper-eval] Robustness of DCASE 2019 systems on synthetic evaluation set.

 ## Description
+There are 3 different datasets: Real data, synthetic data, and evaluation data.

+Link to the zenodo repos: **[DESED_synthetic][desed-synthetic]**, **[DESED public eval][desed-public-eval]**

+*Common point of the different datasets: contain an audio folder and a metadata folder associated (they can all be grouped together)*

 This repo allows you:
 * Download real data.
 * Download synthetic data of Desed dataset (+ generated for dcase 2019 task 4)
 * Create new synthetic data (by generating new mixtures using [Scaper][scaper] [[1]](#1)).
+* Download the public evaluation set (defined as Youtube in dcase 2019, Vimeo data is not available)

 DESED dataset is for now composed of 10 event classes in domestic environment.
 <p align="center">
 <img src="./img/DESED_house_small.png" width="50%">
 </p>

-You can find information about this dataset in these papers:
-* [Turpault et al.][paper-description] Description of DESED dataset + official results of DCASE 2019 task 4.
-* [Serizel et al.][paper-eval] Robustness of DCASE 2019 systems on synthetic evaluation set.

 **Overview**:
 * Real Data: